► New Porsche 992 GT3 revealed

 The new 2020 GT3, due in the second half of 2020, will become the first 992-era 911 to offer naturally aspirated engines and it's set to offer a greatest hits of 911-kind, with the 4.0-litre non-turbo flat six, manual transmissions, laser-targeted hardware updates and a choice of models to bring the GT3 experience to a wider audience.

-We’ve spoken to numerous sources at Porsche to assemble the best possible picture of what to expect from the new Porsche 911 GT3.
+A few months ago, we spoke to numerous sources at Porsche to assemble the best possible picture of what to expect from the new Porsche 911 GT3.
 Read on for our full scoop dossier.

 A stiff structure for better handling